conglu1997/SynthER/README.md

 For a custom use-case, we recommend starting from the training script and `SimpleDiffusionGenerator` class in `synther/diffusion/train_diffuser.py`.
 You can modify the hyperparameters specified in `config/resmlp_denoiser.gin` to suit your own needs.

+## Additional Notes

+- Our codebase uses `wandb` for logging, you will need to set `--wandb-entity` across the repository.
+- Our pixel-based experiments are based on a modified version of the [V-D4RL](https://github.com/conglu1997/v-d4rl) repository.
+The latent representations are derived from the trunks of the [actor](https://github.com/conglu1997/v-d4rl/blob/55fde823f3ddb001dd439a701c74390eb3ac34fb/drqbc/drqv2.py#L82) and [critic](https://github.com/conglu1997/v-d4rl/blob/55fde823f3ddb001dd439a701c74390eb3ac34fb/drqbc/drqv2.py#L108C15-L108C15).

 ## Acknowledgements